-PSTD 510 Essentials of Preaching
+PSTD 512 Essentials of Preaching

-3 hours.
-This course introduces students to the theology of preaching and to the principles of sermon construction and delivery.
+2 hours.
+Introduces students to the theology of preaching and to the principles of sermon construction and delivery.
 The purpose of preaching as an essential element in the ministry of the church will be considered, as well as the various sermon types and communication techniques used to convey the timeless message of Scripture within a contemporary setting.